 Kumu Malia ‘Alohilani Rogers is the Academic Director K-12.
 She has taught in the field of Hawaiian language education for over 14 years, where she has taught at the elementary, middle school, adult education and community college level.
 She has helped develop and translate materials used in the Hawaiian language education program.
 Kumu ʻAlohilani has a BA in Hawaiian Language from the University of Hawaiʻi and certification in elementary education.
 She is currently working on a Masters in Public Charter School Administration.
 She is also on the Board of Directors of ʻAha Punana Leo.
 Her goal is to see the revitalization of the Hawaiian Language and culture here in Hawaiʻi through the education of our kamaliʻi, with a specific emphasis on Kauaʻi.
 She enjoys spending time with her ʻohana and reading, especially stories and articles from old Hawaiian Language newspapers and books.

-Poʻo Kula (Principal)
+Poʻo Kula (Executive Director)

 Poʻo Jessell M. Kalae Tanaka is the Poʻo Kula (Principal) of Kawaikini beginning May 2017.
 She holds a Bachelorʻs degree in Psychology and Masterʻs degree in Social Work at the University of Hawaiʻi at Mānoa.
 Her prior experience includes managing operations of a center for child abuse, facilitating inter-agency team work and improving systems related to responses to child abuse.
 She was born and raised on Hawaiʻi Island and cherishes her time with family.
 Jessell is excited to be a part of Kawaikini and Hawaiian culture based education.